-Perhaps the most well known estimator for an average treatment effect is the difference-in-means estimator -- the difference in mean outcomes for the treatment group minus the control group.
+Perhaps the most well known estimator for an average treatment effect is the difference-in-means estimator --- the difference in mean outcomes for the treatment group minus the control group.
 Under paired cluster-randomization, the difference-in-means estimator takes the form of a H\'ajek estimator \citep{hajek_comment_1971, fredrickson_causal_2018}:

-The H\'ajek estimator also has a regression equivalent.
-Namely, it is equivalent to the estimated coefficient for the treatment assignment from a weighted least squared (WLS) model of cluster-mean outcomes on the cluster-level treatment assignment, weighted by cluster size (i.e. $\hat{\beta}$ from the regression model $\bar{Y}_{ik} = \alpha + \beta\Tk +\varepsilon_{ik}$ with weights $\nk$).
+We use the notation ``WLS'' because the H\'ajek estimator also has a regression equivalent.
+Namely, the estimated coefficient for the treatment assignment from a weighted least squares (WLS) model of cluster-mean outcomes on the cluster-level treatment assignment, weighted by cluster size (i.e., $\hat{\beta}$ from the regression model $\bar{Y}_{ik} = \alpha + \beta\Tk +\varepsilon_{ik}$ with weights $\nk$).